Katacc/Midi-pw-mixer/README.md

 Follow the same syntax to add the rest of the faders, knobs and applications to map to the faders or knobs.

-The faders id's are from left to right 0 - 7 and the knob id's are 16 - 23.
+The faders IDs are from left to right 0 - 7 and the knob IDs are 16 - 23.
 To map spotify to the leftmost fader you would type

 ```sh